harshitgarg0513/Taproot/README.md

-# Sclare — Engineering Intelligence Engine (EIP)
+# Taproot — Engineering Intelligence Engine (EIP)

 Deterministic repository analysis and context retrieval for AI coding assistants.
-Sclare builds a structural model of a TypeScript codebase, retrieves only the files relevant to a natural-language task, and assembles a token-budgeted prompt before any LLM is invoked.
+Taproot builds a structural model of a TypeScript codebase, retrieves only the files relevant to a natural-language task, and assembles a token-budgeted prompt before any LLM is invoked.

 Most coding assistants dump the open file, nearby imports, or a semantic search top-k into the prompt.
 That wastes tokens, invites hallucinated edits in unrelated files, and gives you no way to measure whether the context was actually right.
-Sclare answers a narrower, more useful question: **given a task description, which files should the model see?**
+Taproot answers a narrower, more useful question: **given a task description, which files should the model see?**

 ---